adriangb/scikeras/docs/source/wrappers.rst

 ------------------------------------------------------

-A complete explanation of all arguments and methods of :py:class:`.BaseWrapper` are found in the SciKeras API documentation.
+A complete explanation of all arguments and methods of :py:class:`.BaseWrapper` are found in the :ref:`scikeras-api` documentation.
 Here we focus on the main ones.

 model